Saenuri revives talk on Park’s voluntary resignation in April

 If the court rules for the ouster of the president, the nation has to select a new leader in 60 days.

-Chung also said Saenuri and the three opposition parties -- the Democratic Party of Korea, People’s Party and The Bareun Party -- have agreed to accept whichever decision the court makes.
+Later in the day, floor leaders of Saenuri and three opposition parties -- the Democratic Party of Korea, People’s Party and Bareun Party -- agreed to accept whatever decision the court makes.

-The Bareun Party, which split from Saenuri after Park’s impeachment, vowed Sunday that all of its 32 members would quit if the court rules to overturn the parliament and reinstate the president.
+The Bareun Party, which split from Saenuri after Park’s impeachment, vowed Sunday that all of its 32 lawmakers would quit their parliamentary membership, if the court rules to overturn the parliament and reinstate the president.

 “We will accept whatever decision the Constitutional Court makes.
 However, if the court decides to dismiss the impeachment motion, all of Bareun Party’s lawmakers will quit to bear responsibility for the botched impeachment bid as a whole,” Rep. Oh Shin-hwan, the party’s spokesperson said.

-The party also demanded Saenuri do the same if the Constitutional Court rules to remove Park from office.
+The party also demanded Saenuri do the same if the court rules to remove Park from office.

-The group of lawmakers had defected from the ruling Saenuri Party to create a new negotiation body at the parliament, after a dispute against the party leadership loyal to Park.

-It is currently struggling to win approval rates since the party was established in January.
+The group of lawmakers, while still belonging to the Saenuri, had voted in favor of Park’s impeachment, clashing with Saenuri leaders who remained loyal to the president.

-The Saenuri Party decided to change its name to the Liberty Korea Party in a National Committee meeting Monday, amid efforts to turn over a new leaf and cut off relations with the president.
-The party had last changed its name to Saenuri from the former Grand National Party in 2012, in a reform drive led by the then interim chief, Park.
+The Saenuri Party decided to change its name to the Liberty Korea Party on Monday, amid efforts to turn over a new leaf and revamp its image, which has been tarnished by the president’s scandal.
+The party had last changed its name to Saenuri from the former Grand National Party in 2012, in a reform drive led by its then interim chief, Park.